ShivamKalloli/linkport/API_SETUP.md

 1. Set environment variables in your hosting platform
 2. Use production API keys (not development keys)
+3. Update redirect URIs to use your production domain
-3. Consider implementing Redis for caching to reduce API calls
+4. Consider implementing Redis for caching to reduce API calls
-4. Monitor API usage and set up alerts for quota limits
+5. Monitor API usage and set up alerts for quota limits

 ---